pulimeng/DeepDrug3D/README.md

 # DeepDrug3D

-DeepDrug3D is a tool to classify the protein pocket to be ATP-binding or Heme-binding given the binding residue numbers and the protein structure.
+DeepDrug3D is a tool to predict the protein pocket to be ATP/Heme/other-binding given the binding residue numbers and the protein structure.

 If you find this tool useful, please cite our paper: